Tag Archives: evolutionary psychology

 Answer: When you carry out this procedure, the frequency approaches a limit.
 As the number of marbles grows larger, you sooner or later get, and stay, arbitrarily close to the limit.
 Now carry out the same infinite procedure a second time.
 This time you also approach a limit.
 But the limit this time is different!
 The first time, the limiting frequency might be .23748… .
 The second time it might be .93334… .
 If you keep on doing the infinite experiment a bunch of times, you’ll approach a different limit every time, with the various limits uniformly distributed over the interval [0,1].
 These are non-degenerate limits.
 This is different from what you get when you flip a fair coin infinitely many times.
 The frequency of heads will always approach the same “degenerate” limit, .50000… .

 A chance element like this is probably involved in the intellectual traditions of major civilizations.
 The first few great thinkers to come along have a massive influence on the direction of intellectual life, just as picking a red or green ball on the first round makes a big difference to the final limit.
-So Pythagoras’ and Plato’s obsessions with numbers and geometry as the keys to the universe have a disproportionate influence on later Western thought.
+So Pythagoras’ and Plato’s obsessions with numbers and geometry as the keys to the universe have a disproportionate influence on later Western thought (allowing that the “Pythagoras” we know is encrusted with legends).
 Subsequent thinkers have progressively less and less influence, just as picking a green or red ball when there are already a hundred balls in the bag doesn’t make much difference in the ultimate limiting frequency.

 Temperament